RippleAdder/Modus-Javascript-Bridge/README.md

 ### --- shareMailTo ---

-Used to pass a mailTo string from a DSR to one of the webs to be mailed out by the default mailer.
+This method is used to pass a mailTo string from a DSR to one of the apps to populate the devices default mailer.

 ##### Parameters